StreetSupport/gmhan/content/about/_index.md

     * Stockport

-    * Tameside

-    * Bury

     * Criminal Justice

+    * Private Rental Sector
   heading: Who is involved in the HAN?
 whatAre:
   body: >-
-    The HAN sets its strategic priorities once a year at the beginning of the year.
+    The GMHAN sets its strategic priorities once a year at the beginning of the year.
 The priorities are set at the full Network Events, working alongside the Greater Manchester Combined Authority to align with the political priorities and programme.